NJU-iSE/GPIT/README.md

 You can use LLMs to specifically analyze the issues.

 ## 🛠️TODO List
+- [ ] Add support for collecting PRs like issues.
 - [ ] Implement batch processing for `run_collection`
 - [ ] use logging tools instead of `print`
 - [ ] support more LLMs (e.g., deepseek), especially using API service